 I am a Licensed Professional Counselor (LPC-c) in the state of Maine, as well as a Certified Career Counselor, credentialed through the National Career Development Association.

-In addition to my counseling degree, I received a master’s degree in public health from the University of Massachusetts in 2001.
-I have worked as a public health researcher and program evaluator on numerous physical activity, nutrition, food insecurity, cancer screening, environmental health, substance abuse, and other health promotion projects at the University of Southern Maine and the University of Vermont, and the Massachusetts Department of Public Health.
+In addition to my counseling degree, I received a master’s degree in Public Health from the University of Massachusetts in 2001.
+I have worked as a public health researcher and program evaluator on numerous physical activity, nutrition, food insecurity, cancer screening, environmental health, substance abuse, and other health promotion projects at the University of Southern Maine, the University of Vermont, and the Massachusetts Department of Public Health.

 I am a member of the Maine Career Development Association, the American Counseling Association and the Kennebunk-Kennebunkport-Arundel Chamber of Commerce.